The following module will provide a resource for writing proposals for academic conferences.

 Describe the appropriate content of a proposal and the tips for creating an effective representation of your work

-Your research is complete and you have selected one or more conferences at which you would like to present your findings.
+Your research is complete, and you have selected one or more conferences at which you would like to present your findings.
 Now it is time to create an effective and professional proposal that will ensure you are selected to present at the conference.
 Following is a list of guidelines that you should consider as you begin preparing your proposal.

 The submission process and proposal requirements may vary among conferences, but they will be submitted online and are relatively short in length.
 Be sure to follow the instructions carefully!

-The majority of proposals are submitted via email.
+Most proposals are submitted via email.
 Be sure to follow all email etiquette rules and be professional in your correspondence.
 Include a subject in the subject line, use an appropriate salutation and closing and so forth.
 It may be helpful to include a short paragraph regarding your scholarly background and why you have chosen to submit a proposal to that specific conference.

 Your proposal should be a Word document or a PDF.
 It should have double or 1.5 spacing and the font should be easy to read.